ansys/pymechanical/doc/source/getting_started/running_mechanical.rst

     /usr/ansys_inc/v231/aisol/.workbench -dsapplet -AppModeMech -nosplash -notabctrl -grpc 10000

-As Mechanical starts and after it has started, you can see status information:
+As Mechanical starts, you can see status information:

 .. code::